marksescon/marksescon/README.md

 - 👋 Hi, I’m @marksescon
 - 👀 I’m interested in ...
 PCB design, audio effects, music, and health care informatics.
 - 🌱 I’m currently learning ...
-Eagle (PCB).
+KiCAD (PCB) and multivariable calculus.
 - 💞️ I’m looking to collaborate on ...
 PCB design for guitar/audio effects.
 - 📫 How to reach me ... @sesconco or @marksescon on InstaGram.